chadoh/poemey-writes/23/swamp-kingdom-of-the-mucosa.md

 The Swamp Kingdom of the Mucosa
 ===============================

-is where I live.
+is where I

+LIVE.

 Porous boundary where
 inner meets outer
 self meets other
+where
-where I taste
+I taste
 smell
 receive
 excrete